Help

 Professional actors, directors, designers and technicians, hired from around the country and overseas, make up the majority of the CSF company.
 As part of our ongoing commitment to the educational mission of the University of Colorado Boulder, CSF also provides internships and employment experience to CU students in performing arts and other programs, including roles in the productions.

 At this time, we expect to offer all our in-person events at full capacity.
-In-person event plans for the 2023-24 season are subject to the permissible event guidelines from public health officials and the university that will be in place at the time of the performances.
+We follow event guidelines from public health officials and the university that are in place at the time of performances.
 Up-to-date campus health and safety policies can be found here.

-As of August 2023 there are no proof of vaccination requirements for CU Boulder campus visitors, students or employees.
-Our policies for the season have been made in accordance with ongoing guidance from CU Boulder, the CDC and county health officials.
+Our policies follow ongoing guidance from CU Boulder, the CDC and county health officials.
 Up-to-date campus health and safety policies can be found here.

 Unless required by CDC guidelines due to a recent COVID infection, performers will be unmasked on stage.